JulGvoz/twisted-fates/README.md

 - Weaver should not see alignment tokens next to characters.

 ## Seeker
-You start knowing a player & their alignment.
-When the player you know dies, you learn another.
+"You start knowing a player & their alignment.
+When the player you know dies, you learn another."

 <img src="https://raw.githubusercontent.com/JulGvoz/twisted-fates/master/original-icons/seeker.png" alt="seeker" width="100">